 During this coronavirus pandemic, I've revised my shop so it is a virtual craft shop.
 In the past I've generally used this page for pots that have been juried into national shows (and some of them are still here, just scroll down), however, I am now listing pots that you would see at my booth at a craft show.
 The pictures vary with some of the pictures of the specific pot (e.g., face jugs) and others representing examples of pots rather than the specific pot (there is always some variations across different individual pots so if you would like to see a photo of a specific pot just email me and I can send it).
 When it is a representative photo it will be noted in the listing.

 Two big changes: I am now offering free delivery to the DC/Northern Virginia area or curbside pick up at my house in Alexandria (just email me via the content link at this site to figure out the logistics).
 I will also ship within the United States, but there is an added fee.
 Some larger items (e.g., jumbo planters) are only available via delivery or pick up.
-The second change is that with the coronavirus restrictions my last wood firing was in February and it is unclear when I will next be firing next (the 24+ hour firings are community events, not consistent with social distancing).
+The second change is that with the coronavirus restrictions I have only been able to complete one wood firing since the pandemic and I will have limited ability to conduct wood firings until next year (the 24+ hour firings are community events, not consistent with social distancing).
 However, this restriction has opened an opportunity.
 I have returned to working with earthenware and found a real joy in this material that is the foundation of folk pottery across the world.
-You will see the planters and cups that come out of these explorations both below on this page and also on a special page labeled "Earthenware Shop."
+You will see the planters and cups that come out of these explorations on my "New Work" tab and at the bottom of this page.

 Also, this year my annual studio sale was outdoors on December 5th (thank you to those who were able to attend).
 As in past years, I had guest artists, and this year it was Diana Papazian ( Maria Fresca (), and Lynn Fernandez ( If you didn't make the show, you can find their work on their websites.